Autumn's Concerto: Synopsis

-Guang Xi asks her to start playing the piano for him every night.
+Guang Xi asks her to play the piano for him every night.
 Mu Cheng's stepfather learns about the arrangement and takes advantage of it.
 When Guang Xi is away, he goes into the music room and attempts to rape Mu Cheng, but is caught by Mu Cheng's stepmother and Guang Xi.
 Mu Cheng's stepfather tries to blame it on Mu Cheng, but Guang Xi knows that he is lying and the school gets involved.
-Because there is no evidence to prove Mu Cheng innocent or guilty, a Truth Investigation Court is held at the school to find justice.
+Because there is no evidence to prove Mu Cheng's innocence, a Truth Investigation Court is held at the school to find justice.
 Guang Xi represents Mu Cheng as her lawyer.
 Tuo Ye finds evidence and presents it to the court, which helps to win the case.

-Problems arise when Guang Xi's mother doesn't approve of her son's relationship with Mu Cheng, and she forces an arranged relationship between Guang Xi and He Yi Qian (Ann Hsu).
-Guang Xi later finds out that he has a tumor in his brain that has been affecting his behavior.
-At this point, the chances of survival are very low unless he undergoes a new surgical procedure pioneered by He Yi Qian's father.
+Problems arise when Guang Xi's mother does not approve of her son's relationship with Mu Cheng, and forces an arranged relationship between Guang Xi and He Yi Qian (Ann Hsu).
+Guang Xi later finds out that he has a brain tumor that has been affecting his behavior.
+At this point, the chances of his survival are very low unless he undergoes a new surgical procedure pioneered by He Yi Qian's father.
 However, in order to have the operation, he has to leave Mu Cheng and marry Yi Qian.
-He refuses, but Mu Cheng finds out and, wanting Guang Xi to have the life-saving operation, she leaves him, later finding out that she is pregnant with his son.
+He refuses, but Mu Cheng finds out and, wanting Guang Xi to have the life-saving operation, she leaves him, finding out later that she is pregnant with his son.

 Six years pass by and Mu Cheng lives a quiet life with her and Guang Xi's son, Xiao Le.
 During the operation that saved his life, Guang Xi lost his memory and doesn't remember Mu Cheng at all.
 He is now engaged to Yi Qian and has become a successful lawyer.
 Guang Xi starts to regain his memory after taking on a case where he defends his client from rape charges.
 After winning the case, he hears his client speaking about the victim offensively and begins to remember what happened with Mu Cheng.
 Infuriated, he becomes violent with his client and, as a consequence, is sentenced to 240 hours of community service in the same town that Mu Cheng and Xiao Le are living in.
 He builds a strong bond with Xiao Le, and Mu Cheng is reminded of why she loves him.